Jump Interface: Use Jump Items to Access Remote Systems

 When you click OK, an email is sent to the addresses defined as approvers for this policy.
 This email contains a URL where an approver can see the request, add comments, and either approve or deny the request.

 If a request was approved by one person, a second can access the URL to override approval and deny the request.
 If a request was denied, then any other approvers accessing the site can see the details but cannot override the denied status.
 If a user has already joined an approved session, that access cannot be denied.
+Although other approvers can see the email address of the person who approved or denied the request, the requester cannot.
+Based on the Jump Policy settings, an approved request grants access either to any user who can see and request access to that Jump Client or only to the user who requested access.

 In the Jump interface, the Jump Item's details pane displays the status of any authorization requests as either pending, approved, approved only for a different user, or denied.
 When an approver responds to a request, a pop-up notification appears on the requester's screen alerting them that access has been either approved or denied.
 If the requester has a configured email address, an email notification is also sent to the requester.